 Mavignier remained in the Ulm School until 1958, the same year he first exhibited with Group Zero, in Düsseldorf, Germany.
 The group united over the rejection of gestural abstraction trending in Europe at the time, and sought to employ simple colors and serial structures to approach a forward-looking minimal aesthetic.
 To that end, Mavignier developed a series of paintings that presented patterns of colored paint droplets with pointed tips.
 The movement's focus on light and space was also consistent with Mavignier's concern with the optical elements that mediate the relationship between observer and artwork.
 In the creation of his posters, he generates a perceptual response in the viewer's eye by combining contrasting color elements with geometric forms.
 Not only did Mavignier adopt the aesthetic principles put forward by the group, but he also produced posters for fellow artists in the Zero network, such as Jesús Rafael Soto.
 Mavignier's attention to color and form accentuates the work by the Venezuelan artist, whose practice focused on the perception of movement.
 Through his involvement in important art historical junctures, Mavignier's art anddesign became not only suffused with the most innovative ideas of his time, but also a relic of the post-war avant-garde.

 This exhibition was developed in collaboration with the Institute for Studies on Latin American Art (ISLAA), and Galeria Nara Roesler would like to thank ISLAA for making its historically significant collection of 40 posters available for the exhibition.
-ISLAA is a New York-based non-profit 501(c)(3) philanthropic organization dedicated to the support of advanced research on the arts from Latin America through the promotion of lectures, symposia, publications, and exhibitions.
+ISLAA is a private research institute that advances scholarship and public engagement with art from Latin America through its program of exhibitions, publications, lectures, and institutional partnerships.